obsidian-toaster/project/code-of-conduce.md

 ### Meeting minutes

-The template to be used to generate the minutes of a meeting is available hereafter. an example about such minutes is posted here : https://docs.google.com/document/d/1SJJod6qi5i1_w50BwR98H6RIN2X_qK81wf0_ts63wfg
+The template to be used to generate the minutes of a meeting is available hereafter.
+An example about such minutes is posted here : https://docs.google.com/document/d/1SJJod6qi5i1_w50BwR98H6RIN2X_qK81wf0_ts63wfg

 ```
 Minutes - [dd MM YYYY]